 But do my strengths really matter?

-Recent research, performed at the University of Zurich, recognized character strengths as being crucial in our personal life and beyond.
-From a workplace perspective, they affect (Pang & Ruch, 2019):
+Recent research performed at the University of Zurich recognized character strengths as being crucial in our personal life and beyond.
+From a workplace perspective, they affect the following (Pang & Ruch, 2019):

 - Employee health

 - Staff turnover